Cumbala Hill

 Cumbala Hill (also spelled Cumballa) is a hill and upmarket neighbourhood in South Mumbai flanked by the sea on the West, Altamount Road on the East, Malabar Hill on the South and Mahalaxmi on the North.
+It is also called Diplomat's Hill or Ambassador's Row by residents, as many consulates and high commissions are located in the area.
 The hill is at an elevation of 56 m.